wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-active-directory/includes/3-exercise.md

 ## Close connection

-The last step in the process, **Close connection**, will disconnect from the Active Directory server.
+The last step in the flow, **Close connection**, will disconnect from the Active Directory server.

 ![Screenshot of Close connection action properties.](..\media\close-ad-connection-properties-exercise.png)

-## Run the process
+## Run the flow

-Run the process, and an Active Directory connection will be established.
-To determine if the process was successful, you should notice that a user was created based on your input, the user was added to a group, a computer was created, and then the connection was closed.
+Run the flow, and an Active Directory connection will be established.
+To determine if the flow was successful, you should notice that a user was created based on your input, the user was added to a group, a computer was created, and then the connection was closed.

 ## Active Directory check